PRIMA FACIE

 • Oxford’s Geneva Bible

-• Six Sonnets
+• Oxford’s Sonnets

-• Oxford’s poetry
+• Oxford’s Metrics

 • Oxford’s Correspondence